lucasbretana/2019.1-CG/notes/1_GraphicPipeline.md

   * 2. remove it
   * 3. re-triangulate the hole, it can be done smoothly or abruptly

-- using the right order to insert the points makes it quickly to "understamd" what is on the image
+- using the right order to insert the points makes it quickly to "understand" what is on the image
 - __what is the right/best order to insert the vertex?__
 - not removing vertex on a curve, or on the borders ....